 Madrid is fairly affordable compared to other European cities such as London, Paris and Amsterdam.
 Accommodation will likely be your main cost.
 Eating out is cheap.
 There are many good restaurants and food bars in the city centre with great bites at decent prices.
 For more high-end restaurants, go to the Salamanca neighborhood.

 If you’re just coming for a football trip, a weekend is enough.
 But if you also want to experience Madrid as a city, try to arrange a longer stay in the city.
 One week is enough to see most of the attractions and to have a good time.

-You will also notice that there are football shops several places in the city, so it’s easy to buy shirts and other merchandise.
+You will also notice that there are football shops in several places in the city, so it’s easy to buy shirts and other merchandise.

 Madrid is famous for very hot summers (often the temperature will exceed 40 degrees celsius!) and fairly cold winters.
-Spring and autumn are both amazing in Madrid with typical day temperatures between 15 and 30 degrees celsius.
+Spring and autumn are both amazing in Madrid with typical day temperatures between 15 and 30 degrees Celsius.
 March, April, May, October and November are some great months for football and life.